husarion/panther_ros/README.md

 ## Managing LED animations

 You can easily customize Panther LED panels by defining new animations based on images.
-They can be created with simple YAML snippet, such as the one shown below:
+They can be created with simple YAML syntax, such as the one shown below:

 ```python
 # user_animations.yaml